DÉCOUVRIR MOUGINS

 Place des Mûriers

-The house where Commandant Lamy was born (n°36), the old tower was home to a barber-weaver who had the formidable honour of shaving, among others, the big-hearted bandit Gaspard de Besse, whom we find in Maurin des Maures and who was beaten in Aix-en-Provence in front of the weeping population.
+The house where Commandant Lamy was born (no. 36), the former tower was home to a barber-weaver who had the formidable honor of shaving, among others, the kind-hearted bandit Gaspard de Besse, featured in Maurin des Maures, who was roughed up in Aix-en-Provence in front of the weeping population.
 Nearby, an artist’s studio has opened its doors.
-The Place des Mûriers, formerly Place Saint-Pierre, was surrounded by ramparts.
-On the right, the rue du Moulin with the old oil mill known as “Moulin Isnard” transformed into a restaurant thanks to the master chef Roger VERGE.
+Place des Mûriers, formerly Place Saint-Pierre, was surrounded by ramparts.
+On the right, rue du Moulin with the former oil mill known as Moulin Isnard, transformed into a restaurant by master chef Roger VERGE.

 Read more